 Varieties: Two varieties of the four accepted varieties have been reported for Minnesota - var. laeve, which has strongly unequal phyllaries with diamond shaped tips and var. geyeri which has less strongly unequal phyllaries with lanceolate shaped tips.
 The former is the one found, the latter was last collected in the wild in 1891.
 Both varieties have leaves that conspicuously clasp the stem with blade length less than 5x the width and are lanceolate to ovate in shape.
 The other two varieties, not found in Minnesota, have linear to lanceolate leaves, usually 5x the width and slightly clasping.
 Var. concinnum usually has the basal leaves gone by flowering time and the stem leaves are linear-lanceolate.
 Var. purpuratum has leaves mostly linear and basal and stem are present at flowering time.

 Habitat: Smooth Blue Aster ranges from moist woods to open prairie and is a good plant for prairie restoration, however, when young, the plant is attractive to white-tailed deer; on the good side, it attracts butterflies and other pollinators.
 In a prairie planting subject to periodic burns, the plant will survive well if the burn is early in the season.
 It grows from a short rhizomatous root system that develops a thick woody caudex.
 Full sun to partial sun, wet-mesic to dry-mesic moisture conditions.
+It self-seeds nicely.